ix5/sx-docs/content/docs/fake-treble.md

 ### Sparse Images & Loop Mount
 You can un-sparse the image using the [simg2img][simg2img][^simg2img-intree] tool.
-Run `/path/to/simg2img SW_<name>.img swbins-unsparse.img` and you will receive a regular loop image of an ext2 file system.
+Run `/path/to/simg2img SW_<name>.img swbins-unsparse.img` and you will receive a regular loop image of an ext4 file system.
 ```
 $ file swbins-unsparse.img
  ↳ swbins-unsparse.img: Linux rev 1.0 ext4 filesystem data, \
    [..] volume name "odm" (extents) (large files) (huge files)
 ```

-You can then mount that image using `loop`:
+You can then mount that image using `loop`[^udisksctl]:
 ```
 sudo mount -o loop swbins-unsparse.img /mnt/
 ```